evecount/3amzoomies/README.md

 Together, we are using the very tools that are disrupting the creative world to comment on that disruption.
 This is not just a demonstration of AI capability; it is a piece of performance art.
 It is a commentary on process, a reflection on value, and a tongue-in-cheek nod to the future of collaboration.

+While this is an art project, you can connect with the human counterpart on [LinkedIn](https://linkedin.com/in/gwendalynnlim).

 ## Licensing

 ### Code